ebarped/kubeswap/README.md

 - kubeswap: displays the list of kubeconfigs in the db, same as subcommand use but without specifying a name

 ## Subcommands
-- setup: creates the file that holds the database.
-By default, is created at ~/.kube/kubeswap.db --db \<path\>: create the database file on different location
 - list: lists all the kubeconfigs
 - add \<name\> -f \<kubeconfig\>: adds a new kubeconfig identified as \<name\> from \<kubeconfig\> file to the db
 - remove \<name\>: removes a kubeconfig from the db